James A. Adkins

-James A. Adkins (born 1954) is an American retired senior military officer and former cabinet-level official who served as Maryland's adjutant general and secretary of the Maryland Department of Veterans Affairs.
+James A. Adkins (born 1954) is an American retired senior military officer and former cabinet-level official who served the adjutant general of Maryland and secretary of the Maryland Department of Veterans Affairs.

 Early life and education

 Adkins was born in 1954 in Cambridge, Maryland, and grew up on the Eastern Shore of Maryland.
 He earned a Bachelor of Arts degree in sociology from the University at Albany, SUNY and a Master of Arts degree history from Washington College.
 His senior military education included the United States Army Command and General Staff College, United States Army War College.